 Plate valves are ideal for use as both suction and discharge valves in reciprocal plunger pumps; the design is the same for both types of valves.

 Working with Triangle Pump Components

-Triangle Pump Components has been designing and manufacturing high-quality pump products — products that lead the industry in efficiency, longevity, and dependability — for nearly 100 years.
+Triangle Pump Components has been designing and manufacturing high-quality pump products — products that lead the industry in efficiency, longevity, and dependability — for 100 years.
 Our expertise extends to Durabla® valves, Resista™ Abrasion Resistant (AR) valves and PlenaFlow™ plate valves.